 An FAQ: your own original RPG?

 A common question: “With so much stuff on your site, have you considered making your own RPG?”
-The simple answer is contained on pages like these: http://www.rpg.net/directory/diy.htmlhttp://www.darkshire.org/~jhkim/rpg/freerpgs/fulllist.html There are hundreds of home-made RPGs out there!
-I wonder how many ever get read, let alone played… Any RPG I “invented” would look like… well, GURPS with some changes.
-I think GURPS makes a great RPG base, and lends itself to tweaks pretty well too… I’m happy to stick with that!
-But just for the fun of it: if I were to think up a spanking-new set of mechanics for a game, without legacy ties to GURPS, features might include: Skills expressed…
+The simple answer is contained on pages like these: https://www.darkshire.net/jhkim/rpg/freerpgs/ There are hundreds of home-made RPGs out there!
+I wonder how many ever get read, let alone played.
+(Incidentally, that classic page was last updated in 2003, so don’t expect a lot of the links to work.
+But click around and just let the sheer volume of home-made games wash over you.
+And imagine how many more have been made in the 20+ years since that list!)
+Any RPG I “invented” would look like… well, GURPS with some changes.
+I think GURPS makes…